 There you have it.
 Of course, there are many more options available but this should give you a nice starter for ten.
 Have a play around and see what workflows you can come up with – the real value will come in testing different workflow strategies across your prospect clients and optimising over time!

-As a gold certified SharpSpring partner, we are accustomed to creating workflows that really make a difference to your contacts user experience, so feel free to get in touch if you would like to know more.
+As a platinum certified Constant Contact partner, we are accustomed to creating workflows that really make a difference to your contacts user experience, so feel free to get in touch if you would like to know more.